bahtiyara/postcss-polyfill-flex-gap/README.md

 # PostCSS polyfill flex gap
-[PostCSS] plugin This project polyfill all flexbox gaps into margins for older browsers.
+This plugin polyfills all flexbox gaps into margins for older browsers.

 ### Input